Zirconia bridges from your dentist near Greer are long lasting solutions to missing teeth

 A bridge can be kept in its strongest condition through care such as avoiding chewing on hard foods such as ice, or hard objects like pen caps.
 Professional care including cleanings with our skilled hygienist is also recommended for the proper maintenance of a dental bridge.

 How long a dental bridge may last is dependent on care, and is determined somewhat by the type of dental bridge.
-Dental patients may require the traditional design, or a Maryland or Cantilever bridge.
+Dental guests may require the traditional design, or a Maryland or Cantilever bridge.
 Maryland bridges tend to be more conservative because they are not invasive to adjacent teeth.
 This type of bridge includes an artificial tooth anchored to surrounding teeth by bands.
 A traditional bridge is the most commonly used for long lasting tooth replacement.
 A traditional bridge is affixed to adjacent teeth with dental crowns, which are fused to the artificial tooth.
 A Cantilever bridge is used when teeth remain only on one side of a gap.

 Typically, the longest lasting bridges are the traditional type.
 Cantilever bridges, because support is present only on one side, have a shorter lifespan.
 When a tooth has been lost and teeth remain only on one side, a dental implant may be the most suitable treatment for maximum efficiency and longevity.